Characters: Game Of Thrones House Stark

 - What the Hell, Hero?:

 - Gets one from Robb and Lord Karstark when she goes behind their backs and releases Jaime Lannister in the hope of getting Sansa and Arya back.

-- She gets him back by pointing out how monumentally stupid breaking his deal with House Frey just to marry a field nurse is.
-And Word of God on the DVD commentary says we're supposed to be on her side.
+- She gets him right back by pointing out how monumentally stupid breaking his deal with House Frey, just to marry a field nurse, is.

 - Worthy Opponent: Despite suffering a Kangaroo Court because of her Mama Bear tendencies, Tyrion has great admiration for her: